solidiquis/erdtree/README.md

 ### Latest non-release

-If you'd like the latest features that are on `v2.0` but aren't yet included as part of a release:
+If you'd like the latest features that are on `master` but aren't yet included as part of a release:

 ```
-$ cargo install --git https://github.com/solidiquis/erdtree --branch v2.0
+$ cargo install --git https://github.com/solidiquis/erdtree --branch master
 ```

 Other means of installation to come.